 The gorgeous dress featured structured shoulders, a pencil shaped skirt and waistband detailing.
 The dress had a spread collar at the front:

 The collar folded over to the back of the dress.
 After grappling with words to try and describe the collar, I asked Twitter for advice.
-One person came to my rescue, describing the collar as the Chelsea style in reverse.
-That seems right.
+One person came to my rescue, describing the collar as the Chelsea style in reverse, which seems correct.
 Here’s a closer look:

 In the photo above, you can see the blue dress also featured bracelet length fluted sleeves.

-Anna from My Small Obsessions noticed the blue Jenny Packham dress looked similar to the brown lace frock worn by Kate in France earlier this year (namely the structured shoulders and shape of the skirt):
+Anna from My Small Obsessions noticed the blue Jenny Packham dress looked similar to the brown and cream lace frock worn by Kate in France earlier in the year (namely the structured shoulders and shape of the skirt):

 Back to the Canada tour now.
 Kate chose to wear her hair up in a chic chignon with a blue hat by Sylvia Fletcher for Lock & Co.
 I believe it’s a bespoke piece, made especially for Kate.
 It’s adorned with a cluster of blue maple leaves (a nod to the host country).